junxit/us-congress-bills-117/metadata.md

 - 2021-11-01 — Placed on the Union Calendar, Calendar No. 117.
 - 2021-11-01 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-160.
 - 2021-11-01 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-160.
+- 2021-11-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-03 — Considered under suspension of the rules. (consideration: CR H6143-6144)
+- 2021-11-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3709.
+- 2021-11-03 — Mr. Pappas moved to suspend the rules and pass the bill.
+- 2021-11-04 — Considered as unfinished business. (consideration: CR H6199-6200)
+- 2021-11-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 11 (Roll no. 362). (text: 11/3/2021 CR H6143)
+- 2021-11-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 11 (Roll no. 362).(text: 11/3/2021 CR H6143)